Tazewell M. Starkey: First National Bank

 After the war, Starkey became the director of the First National Bank (Roanoke, Virginia).
 "The structure served as the headquarters of the first bank founded in Roanoke following its incorporation by the General Assembly in 1882.
 Established to facilitate the financial transactions of the Shenandoah Valley Railroad, the First National Bank subsequently followed a career that closely paralleled the growth of the city into the leading financial and industrial center of Southwest Virginia."

 Public Service

 For 28 years he was a member of the county Board of Supervisors from the Cave Spring District.
 He also was a member of numerous committees, commercial enterprises and civic organizations.
 He was especially interested in rural education, and provided land and support for the Starkey School near his home.

 A photograph of him and short biography is also available from a Franklin County, Virginia, genealogical website.

 Legacy

 Starkey, Virginia is named in his honor.
 So is Starkey School and the two roads that intersect at Starkey school are named for his family: Starkey Street and Merriman Road.
 He was a member of the Roanoke County School Board, Cave Springs District, from 1873 to 1895.
 The nearby Starkey Park in Roanoke, County, is also named for him.

-Death and Burial

-He died in 1901 and is buried at the Harvey-Starkey Family cemetery in Starkey, Virginia.